Core course requirements

-To ensure that every student has the skills to be successful in his/her chosen field, only Ph.D.-level courses are accepted for credit beyond the master’s level.
-Exceptions have to be approved by the Ph.D. program committee.
+To ensure all students have the skills to be successful in their chosen fields, only Ph.D.-level courses are accepted for credit beyond the master’s level.
+Exceptions must be approved by the Ph.D. program committee.

 Two elective independent study courses are mandatory.
-Within these courses the student will work with an HSTM professor to develop a research paper.
+Within these courses, the student will work with a professor in the School of Business to develop a research paper.
 The papers must be submitted to a conference or to a journal.

-Every Ph.D. student must give at least one research presentation once a year at the Howe School Ph.D. conference.
-This may be a 20 minute whiteboard talk in the HSTM Ph.D. research conference (e.g., in the seminar), or an outside talk such as a workshop or conference.
+Every Ph.D. student must give at least one research presentation once a year at the School of Business Ph.D. conference.
+This may be a 20-minute whiteboard talk in the Ph.D. research conference, or an outside talk, such as a workshop or conference.

-Each student's learning and research progress is reviewed by the HSTM Ph.D. program committee near the end of the Fall and Spring semesters.
+Each student's learning and research progress is reviewed by the Ph.D. program committee near the end of the fall and spring semesters.